Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Results

-While some participants gained confidence in their ability to debunk misinformation, others experienced a decrease in confidence (5/47).
+\textbf{Tailoring Debunking Strategies to Audience Characteristics:} Many participants found the responses of the LLM-simulated characters to be particularly engaging.
+They analyzed these responses to understand the reasons behind changes in opinion, how the output of other players influenced these shifts, and what the characters now trusted.
+Participants noted that the LLM-simulated characters provided clear trust level scores and reactions, which were helpful in organizing their responses.
+As one participant observed: \begin{quote} \textbf{N23}: What I found most interesting was the change in their opinions.
+They would follow the different points we made and then express their own opinions from various points of view.
+At first, I didn’t think what they said had any effect on me, but later on, I adjusted my strategy according to their thoughts and used them to control the score (trust level score). \end{quote} This insight into the characters' dynamic responses helped players refine their strategies.
+For example, players noticed that different characters reacted differently to emotional and logical appeals.
+While three characters were easily swayed by emotional arguments, the other two preferred rational, science-based evidence.
+Recognizing these tendencies, The Journalist successfully countered emotional tactics through logical analysis and evidence (N35).
+However, even when consistently employed logical reasoning and evidence throughout the rounds, it didn’t always succeed in shifting all five characters' trust levels in their favor.
+Participants further realized that using evidence to dispute misinformation wasn’t always effective.
+For instance, one persona was a traditional-minded person who resisted new scientific findings.
+As shown in \autoref{fig:debunk}, after several rounds of gameplay, players adapted their strategies to persuade the persona by considering her perspective.
+In the follow-up interview, a participant reflected: \begin{quote} \textbf{N3}: There's a housewife who has always been a supporter of traditional medicine.
+I felt very confident of being able to persuade her because I observed players' struggles with her, and I saw the issues they sought to have resolved.
+So, in my final round, I focused specifically on her.
+I took the view that the best way to address this challenge was to rely on scientific evidence.
+It think that to have done otherwise would in itself have been a form of misinformation. \end{quote} \textbf{Challenges and Negative Effects of Gameplay:} While some participants gained confidence in their ability to debunk misinformation, others experienced a decrease in confidence (5/47).
 These participants observed that the game was close to real life, particularly that some individuals held strong pre-existing beliefs that were difficult to challenge.
 The game reinforced this reality, leading to a reduction in their confidence.
 As one participant noted: \begin{quote} \textbf{N11}: In the process of debunking, I realized that it is quite difficult to change people's inherent beliefs.
 Some people do not care much about whether the source of information is true or false, and this is also a social phenomenon that exists. \end{quote} Another challenge reported was the overwhelming amount of information presented in the game.
-In each round, players had to process news stories, the reactions of five personas and their changes, as well as their opponent’s output.
+In each round, players had to process news stories, the reactions of five characters and their changes, as well as their opponent’s output.
 After absorbing this information, participants were required to devise strategies and craft tailored responses.
 The volume of information, particularly by the end of the game, left some participants feeling exhausted, which may have impacted their performance.
-In addition, the game’s mechanics required players to have a basic level of media knowledge to effectively take on the roles of “influencer” and “debunker.”
+In addition, the game’s mechanics required players to have a basic level of media knowledge to effectively take on the roles of Influencer and Journalist.
 Some participants also noted that the competitive nature of the game could lead to an unbalanced experience if one player was significantly stronger than the other.
 As one participant noted: \begin{quote} \textbf{N40}: The game was very fun, then I felt a bit nervous, and by the time I got to the end, it was a bit exhausting.
-I felt nervous because there was a lot of information at the beginning, and I was competitive with Player 2.
-There was much writing involved, and I felt uncertain because I’m not very good at writing, and I knew Player 2 was very skilled.
+I felt nervous because there was a lot of information at the beginning, and I was competitive with Journalist.
+There was much writing involved, and I felt uncertain because I’m not very good at writing, and I knew (my opponent) was very skilled.
 So I felt a little nervous. \end{quote}